What is county lines?

 If you believe a person is in immediate risk of harm, you should contact police.

-More information is provided by the Home Office, National Crime Agency and 4LSCBs in Hampshire, Portsmouth, Southampton & Isle of Wight to ensure that police, local authorities, education, health and other agencies work together and share a consistent approach to tackling these child protection issues.
-This is accessible via the relevant link buttons below.
+Information in this section includes the Home Office National Guidance and the local 4LSCBs in Hampshire, Portsmouth, Southampton & Isle of Wight; both set out to ensure that police, local authorities, education, health and other agencies are working together to tackle County Lines and safeguard children and vulnerable adults.
+Documents are accessible via the relevant links below.